Last Updated on October 30, 2023

 The alignment system has been a part of Dungeons and Dragons for the better part of half a century.
-The 3×3 grid has infiltrated popular culture of all kinds from memes to online quizzes.
-You can even take an alignment quiz on Wizard’s site here!
+The 3×3 grid has infiltrated popular culture of all kinds from memes to quizzes.

 If you’re confused by alignment or simply questioning its role in your game this guide will explain not only how DnD’s alignment system works but how you can use it to make your characters, NPCs, and monsters better.